johnkerl/miller/docs6/reference.rst

                          the implicit-header case.
       --headerless-csv-output   Print only CSV data lines.
       -N                 Keystroke-saver for --implicit-csv-header --headerless-csv-output.

+    NUMERICAL FORMATTING:
+      --ofmt {format}    E.g. %.18f, %.0f, %9.6e.
+Please use sprintf-style codes for
+                         floating-point nummbers.
+If not specified, default formatting is used.
+                         See also the fmtnum function within mlr put (mlr --help-all-functions);
+                         see also the format-values function.

     OTHER OPTIONS:
       --seed {n} with n of the form 12345678 or 0xcafefeed.
 For put/filter